wtz19945/Digit_Main/README.md

-# A Digit controller implementation
+# Digit Obstacle Avoidance MPC

 ## Compiler Requirements
 Compiling the code requires an updated of version of gcc (version 7.5 at least) and Cmake (version 3.14 as least).
 If you have issues, please check the following link: